 Seeing your baby for the first time can feel like an exciting event.
 You may feel anxious too.
 You can bring your partner, a friend or a family member to your scans.
 Most hospitals do not let you take children to these scans but you can check this with your midwife.

 How do ultrasound scans work?

 An ultrasound scan uses sound waves to show your baby on a screen.
 They do not cause any harm you or your baby.

 At 11 to 14 weeks

-The first scan:
+The dating scan: